sarthakchat/sarthakchat.github.io/index.md

 layout: home
 title: "Home"
 ---
-Sarthak is a Staff Scientist at the U.S. Department of Energy's **Pacific Northwest National Laboratory (PNNL)**, where he develops artificial intelligence solutions to enhance grid resilience and support critical energy infrastructure.
+Sarthak is a Senior R&D Staff at the U.S. Department of Energy's **Pacific Northwest National Laboratory (PNNL)**, where he develops artificial intelligence solutions to enhance grid resilience and support critical energy infrastructure.

 At PNNL, Sarthak collaborates with a distinguished network of U.S. Department of Energy offices, including Advanced Research Projects Agency–Energy (ARPA-E), Office of Energy Efficiency and Renewable Energy (EERE), Grid Deployment Office (GDO), and Office of Policy.
 His research spans AI-driven grid resilience tools, energy infrastructure permitting solutions, and critical energy supply chain decision support systems.
 His work includes contributions to **Presidential Executive Order initiatives** on grid modernization and the **Federal Resource Adequacy Report** on assessing U.S. grid reliability and security.

 Sarthak serves as a key contributor to **PermitAI**, a generative AI initiative to accelerate federal permitting for energy infrastructure projects.
 The project has received national recognition, including several references in **White House briefings** following the Executive Order on AI and Department of Energy announcements highlighting efforts to advance U.S. leadership in artificial intelligence.

+Sarthak serves as a core member of the **IEEE Power & Energy Society Task Force on Foundation Models**, where he contributes to advancing thought leadership on the application of foundation models in power system analysis, operations, and planning.

-Prior to joining PNNL, Sarthak conducted research at Georgia Tech focused on electric vehicle charging infrastructure and energy policy.
-His research on EV reliability and pricing transparency has been featured by *Harvard Business School's Institute for Business in Global Society (BiGS)*, *Microsoft*, *The New York Times*, and other prominent outlets.
+Prior to joining PNNL, Sarthak conducted research at Georgia Tech on optimization of electric vehicle charging infrastructure and pricing markets.
+His research on charging infrastructure and pricing mechanisms has been featured by the *Association for the Advancement of Artificial Intelligence (AAAI)*, *Harvard Business School*, *Microsoft*, *The New York Times*, and other prominent outlets.

 He combines expertise in machine learning with domain knowledge in energy systems to deliver practical, high-impact solutions for modernizing the nation's critical energy infrastructure.